-15. Lanier Law, Fortress Florida, Surety, Liberty, Fortress DC, and Redstone DC (collectively, "Corporate Defendants") have operated as a common enterprise while engaging in the deceptive acts and practices alleged below.
+Defendants") have operated as a common enterprise while engaging in the deceptive acts and practices alleged below.
 The Corporate Defendants have conducted the business practices described below through interrelated companies that have common ownership, officers, managers, business functions, employees, and/or office locations; that have commingled funds; and/or that have shared one another's marketing materials.
 Because these Corporate Defendants have operated as a common enterprise, each of them is jointly and severally liable for the acts or practices alleged below.
-Defendants Michael W. Lanier, Rogelio Robles and Edward William Rennick III have formulated, directed, controlled, had the authority to control, or participated in the acts and practices of the Corporate Defendants that constitute the common enterprise.
+Defendant Michael W. Lanier has formulated, directed, controlled, had the authority to control, or participated in the acts and practices of the Corporate Defendants that constitute the common enterprise.